OWASP/wstg/README.md

 [![OWASP Flagship](https://img.shields.io/badge/owasp-flagship-brightgreen.svg)](https://www.owasp.org/index.php/OWASP_Project_Inventory#tab=Flagship_Projects)

 Welcome to the OWASP Testing Guide (OTG) project!

 You can download the stable version v4 [here](http://www.owasp.org/index.php/OWASP_Testing_Project).

 ## Contributions, Feature Requests, and Feedback

 **Everyone can contribute!** By simply reading the document, which you certainly should do, grammar mistakes, new ideas, or paragraph restructuring thoughts will show themselves!
-Just try it out, you'll see :smile:
+Just try it out, you'll see. :smile:

 Not to mention, you'll be on the authors, or reviewers and editors list.

+Before you start contributing, please read our [**contribution guide**](CONTRIBUTING.md) which should help you get started and follow our best practices.

 Whenever you identify a contribution possibility, open up an [issue](https://github.com/OWASP/OWASP-Testing-Guide-v5/issues) with it in order for us to keep track and assign project milestones.